vitaut/vitaut.net/_posts/2013-09-07-integer-to-string-conversion-in-cplusplus.md

 formatted output unlike `sprintf` and `karma::generate` which require manual memory management.
-In case of `karma::generate` you can probably use an output iterator such as `back_insert_iterator` for automatic memory management but the performance is likely to be lower.
+In case of `karma::generate` you can probably use an output iterator such as `back_insert_iterator` for automatic memory management but the performance will likely suffer.

 Another remarkable and surprising (to me) thing about the results is that `sprintf` is not particularly fast for integer formatting.
 It is more than 6 times slower than `fmt::format_int`.
 One possible reason for this is that `sprintf` parses the format string, but so do `fmt::format` and `fmt::format_to` which are 1.8 - 2.6 times faster than `sprintf`.
 The good thing is that you don't have to use `sprintf` even for performance reasons.
 There are much faster or at least equally slow but safer methods.

+One recent addition to the benchmark is `fmt::compile` which does `constexpr` format string compilation.
+As can be seen from the results `fmt::compile` + `fmt::format_to` give the performance almost as good a that of an artisanal integer-to-string converter optimized by hand (`cppx::decimal_from`).

 The benchmark results were obtained on macOS Mojave with Apple LLVM version 10.0.1 (clang-1001.0.46.4) and the following compiler flags: `-O3 -DNDEBUG`.